Mentoring school leavers

 - Had a positive impact on others

-- Joined a university peer group at providing mentoring/counselling for Year One students
+- Joined a university peer group providing mentoring/counselling for younger students

-- Supported her mentor by caring for her when recovering from an operation
+- Supported a mentor by caring for her when recovering from an operation

-- Been at times a teacher, a friend, sharing what they have learned in life
+- Giving back to their community – sharing what they have learned in life

-- Received a boost to their own confidence by being chosen as a mentor
+- Boosting their own confidence by being chosen as a mentor

 All mentors and students reported that they had created life-long friendships.